PAI-Tech/PAI-BOT-JS/docs/installation/index.md

 #### 3. Initiating the Bot and register the Bot to PAI-NET
 ---------------------------------

 > Please make sure you have PAI Account for PAI-NET registration.
-You will not able to learn any modules without registering to PAI-NET. for more information go to {PAI Net Registration link}
+You will not be able to learn any modules without    registering to PAI-NET. for more information go to {PAI Net Registration link}

-To set up the Bot run the following command in the terminal:
+In order to create the Bot - run the following command in the terminal:
 ```
 npm run init
 ```